intel-lab-lkp/linux/Documentation/dev-tools/kasan.rst

 emits callbacks to check memory accesses; and inline, which performs the shadow memory checks inline).
 With outline instrumentation mode, a bug report is printed from the function that performs the access check.
-With inline instrumentation, a ``brk`` instruction is emitted by the compiler, and a dedicated ``brk`` handler is used to print bug reports.
+With inline instrumentation, arm64's implementation uses the ``brk`` instruction emitted by the compiler, and a dedicated ``brk`` handler is used to print bug reports.
+On x86 inline mode doesn't work yet due to missing compiler support.

-Software Tag-Based KASAN uses 0xFF as a match-all pointer tag (accesses through pointers with the 0xFF pointer tag are not checked).
+For arm64 Software Tag-Based KASAN uses 0xFF as a match-all pointer tag (accesses through pointers with the 0xFF pointer tag are not checked).
 The value 0xFE is currently reserved to tag freed memory regions.
+On x86 the same tags take on 0xF and 0xE respectively.

 Hardware Tag-Based KASAN
 ~~~~~~~~~~~~~~~~~~~~~~~~